modelec/TCPSocketClient/README.md

 ### Trubleshooting
-If you have an error like when you start the program and it tell you that the Lib.so is not find you need to export :
+If you have an error when you start the program and it tell you that the Lib.so is not find you need to export :
 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/lib
 ```